Busting the Myths: How Quickly Does a B12 Shot Work?

 Vitamin B12 is essential to produce red blood cells and to metabolize fats and carbohydrates.
 Lack of vitamin B12 can cause anemia and make it harder to get energy from food.
 This can cause low energy, fatigue, weakness, brain fog, and other symptoms.3

-If you have vitamin B12 deficiency that is causing anemia and other symptoms and are unable to absorb oral vitamin B12 supplements, your doctor may prescribe vitamin B12 injections.
+If you have a vitamin B12 deficiency that is causing anemia and other symptoms and are unable to absorb oral vitamin B12 supplements, your doctor may prescribe vitamin B12 injections.
 If this is the case, you should notice an improvement in your symptoms within a few days.

 Table of Contents